LappleApple/community/committee-steering/governance/sig-governance.md

 - Number: 2-3
 - Membership tracked in [sigs.yaml]
-  - If no tech lead role is present, Chair assumes responsibilities from [#tech-lead] section.
+  - If no tech lead or program manager role are present, Chair assumes responsibilities from [#tech-lead] and [#program-manager] sections.

 The SIG Chair is responsible for driving the *WHY*: the vision and development priorities—and making sure the SIG fulfills its operations- and process-related